HappyFrowl/documentation/Linux/SystemAdministration.md

 ### Control groups
-* Cgroups place resources in controllers that represent the type of resource
-* Common default controllers are: cpu, memory, blkio
+* aka cgroups
+* These provide a mechanism for easily managing and monitoring system resources
+* It does so by partitioning CPU time, system memory, disk bandwidth, network bandwidth into groups and then assinging tasks to these groups
-* These controlelrs are dubdivided ina  tree structure where differenw eights or limits are applied to each branch
+* These controllers are dubdivided in a tree structure where different rights or limits are applied to each branch
-  * Each of thewse branches is a Cgroup
+  * Each of these branches is a cgroup
-  * One or more processes are assigned to a Cgroup
+  * One or more processes are assigned to a cgroup
 * Cgroups can be applied from the commnad line or from systemd
-  * Manual creation happened through the **`cgconifg`** service and the **`cgred`** process
+  * Manual creation happened through the **`cgconfig`** service and the **`cgred`** process
 * Docker and Kubernetes use `cgroups` to manage container resource allocation